Termite Bonds and Termite Letters

 What Is a Termite Letter?

-A termite letter can also be called a wood infestation inspection report or wood destroying organisms report.
-This letter reports on the status of termites in, under, and around the house.
+Many use the terms termite bond and termite letter interchangeably, but they differ.
+A termite letter or wood infestation inspection reports on the status of termites in, under, and around the house.

 What Is a Termite Bond?

 A termite bond is a homeowner and pest control service provider contract.
 Think of it as a warranty against termite problems.

 The terms of the contract will vary depending on factors such as location.
 Most termite contracts include an annual inspection to check for signs of termites or infestation.
 The company can recommend an appropriate treatment plan if there are signs of either.

 Some termite bonds include treatment.
 Homeowners can also buy a repair bond to cover any damages from an infestation.

 Termite companies look for the following when creating a bond: